geonbAtBiodiv/ala-charts-plugin/README.md

 ###    [![Build Status](https://travis-ci.org/AtlasOfLivingAustralia/ala-charts-plugin.svg?branch=master)](https://travis-ci.org/AtlasOfLivingAustralia/ala-charts-plugin)

+## Versions
+* 2.1-ANGULAR-4 is for Angular application and build with grails 4
+* 2.1-angular is for Angular application and build with grails 3

+* 1.3.x is built with grails 2.5.x and supports bootstrap 3
+* 1.4.x is built with grails 3.x and supports bootstrap 3

 The grails2 branch contains the 1.3.x series of the plugin compatible with Grails 2.x

 The master branch hosts version 2.x and forward of the plugin compatible with grails 3.x

-The Angular-charts branch only support Angular application
+The Angular-charts and angular_grails4 branch only supports Angular application

 ## Why ?